GSpaRC: Gaussian Splatting for Real-time Reconstruction of RF Channels: Limitations

 \section{Limitations}

-While \textbf{GSpaRC} demonstrates promising performance in real-time RF channel reconstruction, several limitations remain.
-First, like other radiance field-based approaches, GSpaRC requires accurate localization of the receiver.
-This is essential to correctly orient the Gaussian primitives during rendering and affects the accuracy of the resulting spectrum prediction.
-Although localization data is commonly available in many practical scenarios (e.g., from IMUs or infrastructure-based tracking), inaccuracies in receiver position could degrade reconstruction fidelity.
-Second, our current work on GSpaRC assumes a relatively static environment during training and inference.
-Rapid changes in geometry, such as moving objects or people, may violate this assumption and reduce accuracy unless the model is frequently retrained or augmented with temporal dynamics.
-Finally, while GSpaRC achieves sub-millisecond inference using modest hardware, it still relies on GPU acceleration and a pre-training phase that may not be feasible for extremely constrained edge devices.
-Addressing these limitations, particularly in dynamic environments and under localization uncertainty, is an important direction for future work toward making GSpaRC more robust and widely deployable.
+While \textbf{GSpaRC} demonstrates promising performance for real-time RF channel reconstruction, several limitations remain.
+First, like other radiance field-based approaches, GSpaRC requires accurate receiver localization.
+This is needed to correctly orient the Gaussian primitives during rendering and directly affects the accuracy of the resulting spectrum prediction.
+Although localization is available in many practical settings, for example from IMUs or infrastructure-based tracking, errors in receiver position can degrade reconstruction fidelity.
+Second, the current GSpaRC formulation assumes a relatively static environment during training and inference.
+Rapid geometric changes, such as moving objects or people, may violate this assumption and reduce accuracy unless the model is retrained frequently or extended with temporal dynamics.
+Finally, although GSpaRC achieves low latency on modest hardware, it still relies on GPU acceleration and a pre-training phase that may not be practical for highly constrained edge devices.
+Addressing these limitations, especially under localization uncertainty and in dynamic environments, is an important direction for future work toward making GSpaRC more robust and more widely deployable.